 Beginning Your Course

-You’ll receive our Independent Learning Welcome Handout.pdf by email when you first register.
-Be sure to read through the handout to familiarize yourself with a few highlighted program policies and resources.
+You’ll receive our Independent Learning Welcome Handout.pdf and My Independent Learning Accounts.pdf by email when you first register.
+Be sure to read through each handout to familiarize yourself with a few highlighted program policies and resources and help you keep track of your Independent Learning (IL) accounts.

 Because your course is self-paced, you will want to be sure to make a plan and set aside realistic pockets of time to work on coursework.
 One tool to help formulate a plan is the Goal Setting Assignment.
 This resource is provided in most courses or upon request and is a good way for you to reflect on your goals for the course, track your own progress and stay on track.
 Check out this Sample Goal Setting Assignment.pdf.
 It also serves as a way to start a dialogue between you, your Course Facilitator, and your Success Coach regarding your plans for the course.
 Each student’s situation is unique, so set up a plan that works for your needs.
 Need help mapping out a timeline?
 Contact a Student Success Coach for further support.